-Anti-Semitism continues to persist today in America, a nation that contains the second-largest population of Jews after Israel.
-Recent surveys in the US suggest that 14 per cent of Americans hold anti-Semitic views.
-These views tend to be more prevalent among Americans of African and Hispanic origin.
+Anti-Semitism survives today in America, the nation that contains the world’s second-largest population of Jews after Israel.
+Recent surveys in the US suggest 14 per cent of Americans hold anti-Semitic views.
+These views tend to be more prevalent among Americans of African, Hispanic and Middle Eastern origin.

 A new strain of anti-Semitism has emerged and circulated, particularly during the last two decades.
-Called ‘new anti-Semitism’ by historians and other commentators, it often contains traditional anti-Jewish prejudices – but is chiefly based on new ideas derived from recent events.
+Dubbed ‘new anti-Semitism’ by some historians and commentators, it contains traditional anti-Jewish prejudices but is driven by new ideas derived from recent events.

-This revived anti-Semitism allegedly emanates from an awkward coalition of three groups: radical left-wing critics of Israeli military aggression in occupied Palestine; right-wing extremist groups, who nurture more traditional and long-standing anti-Semitism; and Arabic and Muslim immigrants, a group hostile to Israel and its policies since the 1960s.
+This revived anti-Semitism purportedly emanates from an awkward coalition of three groups: radical left-wing critics of Israeli military aggression in occupied Palestine, right-wing extremist groups who nurture more traditional and long-standing anti-Semitism, and Arabic and Muslim immigrants, a group hostile to Israel and its policies since the 1960s.

 The Palestinian problem

-The driving factor in this new anti-Semitism is problems in the Middle East, particularly territorial disputes and conflict between the Israeli and Palestinian people.
+A driving factor in this new anti-Semitism is political crisis in the Middle East, particularly territorial disputes and conflict between the Israeli and Palestinian people.

 At various times over the last 40 years, the Palestinians have attacked Israeli military and civilian targets with rockets, paramilitary forces and suicide bombers.
-The Israeli Defence Force, one of the strongest in the region, has responded to Palestinian attacks swiftly and destructively – and, according to some, disproportionately.
+The Israeli Defence Force (IDF) supported by considerable financial aid from the United States, is one of the strongest in the region.
+The IDF has responded to Palestinian attacks swiftly and destructively – and, according to some, disproportionately.

-Israel’s firm policies have drawn criticism from many quarters.
-Whether or not this criticism is warranted, it has occasionally morphed into irrationality and anti-Semitism.
+Israel’s firm policies and military responses have drawn criticism from many quarters.
+Whether or not this criticism is warranted, it has often morphed into irrationality and anti-Semitism.
 Polemics and propaganda have portrayed Israeli Jews as cruel, scheming and uncompromising, unprepared to work with the Palestinians to negotiate a solution.

 The United States has also been dragged into this quagmire of hatred and propaganda.
-Washington’s political and financial support for Israel, as well as its failed attempts to formulate an enduring peace plan for the region, have also fuelled typical anti-Semitic conspiracy theories.
-Many Arabic commentators, even some Muslim national leaders, have claimed the American government is controlled by Jewish interests.
+Washington’s political and financial support for Israel, as well as its failed attempts to facilitate a lasting peace plan for the region, have fuelled typical anti-Semitic conspiracy theories.
+Many Arabic commentators, even some Muslim national leaders, have gone as far as claiming the American government is controlled by Jewish interests.

-The problems in Palestine and this rising new anti-Semitism has been a significant motivator for Islamic fundamentalism and Islamic terrorist groups.
+The problems in Palestine and this rising new anti-Semitism have been a significant motivator for Islamic fundamentalism and Islamic terrorist groups.

 Al-Qaeda, the perpetrator of the September 11th 2001 attacks on New York and Washington, is a group primarily interested in establishing a theocratic Muslim state – but it is also hostile to Israel and the US, in part because of their support for Israel.